Grade 12 Planning Guide

 - VANTAGE: Business Analytics (AP Statistics)

 - If you are college-bound, we strongly recommend a fourth year of science.
 Physics is strongly encouraged.
-If you have aspirations to go to the University of Minnesota and most other schools, they want to see Physics on your transcript (two Tonka Online options).
+If you have aspirations to go to the University of Minnesota and most other schools, they want to see Physics on your transcript (see Tonka Online options).

 - Scientific Research I or II (Minnetonka Research)